 How long can I store my grain in grain bags?

-Plastar grain bags are designed to store grain up to 24 months, but we have many customers who store grain for much longer than that.
+Plastar grain bags are designed to store grain up to 24 months.

 What happens to my grain inside the grain bags?